Cookies on this website

 AC, FRS

-Professor Sir Peter Morris was educated at University of Melbourne and Harvard.
-He was appointed as Nuffield Professor of Surgery and Chairman of the Department of Surgery, University of Oxford and Oxford Radcliffe Hospitals in 1974 and as a Fellow at Balliol.
 He founded the Oxford Transplant Centre, and later was a cofounder of the Wellcome Trust Centre for Human Genetics.
 He served as President of the Royal College of Surgeons of England from 2001 to 2004.
-In 2005 he established the Centre for Evidence in Transplantation (CET) at the Royal College of Surgeons and the London School of Hygiene and Tropical Medicine and now also based in Oxford within the CEU.
+In 2005, he established the Centre for Evidence in Transplantation (CET) at the Royal College of Surgeons and the London School of Hygiene & Tropical Medicine, also based in Oxford within the Cancer Epidemiology Unit.

-His professional scientific career has revolved around transplantation and transplantation biology, with a major interest in the immune response to histocompatibility antigens and its suppression.
+His professional scientific career revolved around transplantation and transplantation biology, with a major interest in the immune response to histocompatibility antigens and its suppression.
 In addition to his work in transplantation, in the earlier part of his career he made many contributions to the knowledge of the association between HLA and disease, as well as playing a major part in the early anthropological studies of HLA around the Pacific Rim.
-His major clinical interests have been in transplantation and vascular surgery and now his research is directed at evaluating the quality of evidence for the practice of organ transplantation.
+His major clinical interests have been in transplantation and vascular surgery and his research was directed at evaluating the quality of evidence for the practice of organ transplantation.